KYGN Today

 KYGN in 2025

-The school also acts as a community social service, collaborating with village chairmen and local authorities to support at-risk families.
+Beyond education, KYGN acts as a community social service, collaborating with village chairmen and local authorities to support at-risk families.
+KYGN also supports graduates and assists parents in starting small businesses through microloans.

 The road to sustainability

 KYGN’s vision is to become fully self-sustaining.
-As KYGN grew, so did its reputation as a quality school in the area and now many new students pay a small annual fee.
-On land donated to the school, it runs a tilapia fish farm, sells maize and onions, and operates a chicken farm.
+As Tumaini Foundation has grown, so has its reputation as a quality school in the area, and many new students now pay a small annual fee.

 Support KYGN